 Research Degrees - PhD & MPhil in Engineering

-If you wish to undertake a Research Course, the first step is to read the Department's Research Group pages, which can be found in the Research menu under Academic Divisions, and find a group that is closest to your interests.
-If you wish, you may contact a member of staff to discuss your chosen topic.
-You will be required to write a short research proposal on your application form.
+If you wish to undertake a Research Course, the first step is to read the Department's Research Group pages, and find a group that is closest to your interests.
+We encourage you to contact a member of staff to discuss your chosen topic before applying.
+You will be required to write a short research proposal or statement of research interests on your application form.
+Please ensure that you name a supervisor, research group or departmental research division on your application, so that we can ensure it is reviewed by the most appropriate staff members.

-The electronic application form can be accessed via Graduate Admissions; all supporting documentation should be uploaded to the web site as soon as possible after you have applied.
-When the Board receives your supporting documents (references, transcripts, etc), they will be forwarded to the Department of Engineering.
-We will then forward your application to the appropriate Research Division.
+The online application form can be accessed via Graduate Admissions; all supporting documentation, including references, should be uploaded as soon as possible (and by the application deadline at the latest), as your application will not be considered without them.
+When your application is complete it wil be forwarded to the Department of Engineering.
+We will then forward your application to the appropriate Research Division within the Department.
 If it is not clear which Research Division you wish to work with, your application may be delayed.

 How long will it take?